thinknathan/mv-multithreaded-save/README.md

 - Add script tags for localforage and pako into your index.html file
 - Copy the files from js/plugins into your own project's plugins folder.
 - Delete N_BloatSave if you don't want it.
 It's just for testing.
-- Activate N_SaveManager and wrapper-pako in your plugin manager.
+- Activate N_SaveManager in your plugin manager.
 - Do not activate worker-pako.
 It is not meant to be run in the browser.